Andy Brickley: Professional

 Brickley was on his way to the best season of his career in 1989–90 before being struck down by injuries.
 He scored his first goal of the season on October 26, 1989, against the Quebec Nordiques.
 On November 18, he collected his first career hat trick against the Devils, his former team.
-Brickley said of the occasion, "Whenever I can score against New Jersey, it is that much sweeter...
-I wanted to show them they made a mistake."
+Brickley said of the occasion, "Whenever I can score against New Jersey, it is that much sweeter...I wanted to show them they made a mistake."
 Just days later, Brickley suffered an injury that severely hindered his ability to walk.
 In January, he pulled a muscle in his thigh and missed a week's worth of games.
-43 games into the season, after totalling a career-high 40 points, Brickley was sidelined again when doctors discovered that a muscle in his right leg was calcifying, a condition known as myositis ossificans.
+Forty-three games into the season, after totalling a career-high 40 points, Brickley was sidelined yet again when doctors discovered that a muscle in his right leg was calcifying, a condition known as myositis ossificans (a condition which would later afflict Brickey's teammate Cam Neely).
 Despite the injury and extended time out of action, Brickley played briefly in Game 3 of the Stanley Cup Final.

 Brickley had leg surgery on July 17, 1990 and missed all of training camp.
 The Bruins placed Brickley on waivers that December after he struggled to return to form.
 Brickley reported to the Maine Mariners, now Boston's affiliate, after going unclaimed.
 He expressed a desire to remain with the Bruins organization, mixed with uncertainty: "They say they're concerned about my game shape.
 Well, if they're concerned about that, why not send me down for the two-week conditioning period?
 Instead, they put me on irrevocable waivers.
 It really makes me wonder what my future is in the Bruins organization."
 Brickley went on a tear with the Mariners, collecting 25 points in 17 games and earning a brief recall to Boston, finishing the season with 2 goals and 9 assists in 40 NHL games, before injuring his shoulder in February.